Back to Resources

 Limitations as an alternative:

-Income Lab does not replace everything RightCapital does (but of
+Income Lab does not cover everything RightCapital does (and the

-Income Lab is also launching Penny, a purpose-built AI paraplanner for retirement income planning.
+Income Lab Pro also includes Penny, which answers Roth conversion, IRMAA, and Social Security questions live in client meetings.
 For a deeper look at how AI paraplanner tools compare across the advisor technology landscape, see our AI paraplanner guide for financial advisors.

 For broader planning: